jiannanya/chlog/README.md

 - CPU + total memory info
 - vcpkg versions for `spdlog` (and `fmt` if present)

+Note:

+- there may defferent results between platforms

 ### Regenerate report + chart